joshuaelander/Pf2eAwesomeMacrosForGms/README.md

 1.)
 Apply Initiative Modifier - Updates players initiatives easily after start of encounter	\
 2.)
 Award Xp - Award selected or all players xp	\
 3.)
 Easy Add Conditions  - Add conditions to selected or all players	\
 4.)
-Easy Exploration - Add exploration activites to selected player and post to chat \
+Encounter Loot Generator - Generate random loot for encounters	\
 5.)
 Full Restore - Restore hp to full and heal certain conditions related to resting or healing \
 6.)
 Journal to HTML Export - Export a copy of the journal to help the GM to study before sessions \
 7.)
 Quick Combat Cleanup - Remove dead creatures bodies after combat and end the encounter. \